Tomosius/Vampyre/README.md

 - Each link has 2 elements:
  1. Icon
  2. Link Name
  - Each link will redirect you to specific website (according to link name) and will open in new tab.
-I did not use attribute "_blank" with intention, as it works absolutely fine, just one downside: if it is clicked multiple times, it will make multiple tabs all redirecting to same page.
-To prevent that, links makes new tab and redirects there, but if double clicked, it does the same, but all happens on that same one new tab and just refreshed page.

 ## Languages Used:
 - ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)